Everything You Always Wanted to Know About Whiplash Injuries

 There is no cure for a whiplash injury.
 Only time can heal one.
 Whiplash treatments, therefore, attempt to control your pain and restore your normal neck range of motion.

-In terms of pain management, your health care provider will likely recommend initial bed rest.
+In terms of pain management, your healthcare provider will likely recommend initial bed rest.
 They may also suggest the application of either heat or cold for 15 minutes every three or four hours.
-He or she may also recommend taking such over-the-counter pain relievers as Tylenol, Advil, Motrin IB, etc. If you’re experiencing excessive pain, he or she may give you a prescription for a stronger pain medication, an antidepressant or a muscle relaxer.
+He or she may also recommend taking such over-the-counter pain relievers as Tylenol, Advil, Motrin IB, etc. If you’re experiencing excessive pain, he or she may give you a prescription for a stronger pain medication, an antidepressant, or a muscle relaxer.

 Doctors used to routinely recommend that their whiplash patients wear a foam cervical collar to prevent their heads and necks from moving.
 This practice has decreased over the years.
-This is due to studies that have shown that wearing such a color for long periods of time can cause your muscles to lose strength, thereby prolonging your recovery.
+This is due to studies that have shown that wearing such a color for long periods can cause your muscles to lose strength, thereby prolonging your recovery.

 Whiplash Lawsuit Process

 If you do, be sure to take all your medical records with you.
 That includes those showing the tests you underwent and their results.
-Also take your physical therapy records and your receipts for your over-the-counter or prescription drug purchases.
+Also, take your physical therapy records and your receipts for your over-the-counter or prescription drug purchases.
 Why?
 Because these become evidence of the economic damages you have suffered as a result of your whiplash.
 If you have missed work due to your injury, take any documents that show how much work you’ve missed and the wages or salary you lost because of it.

 Assuming your attorney advises you that your whiplash symptoms are serious enough and have persisted long enough to warrant filing a personal injury lawsuit, he or she can file one on your behalf against the person whose negligence or wrongdoing caused the accident that caused your injury.
 In this lawsuit, you will ask the court to award you economic damages to cover your past, present and future costs and loss of wages stemming from your whiplash and noneconomic damages to compensate you for your intangible damages, such as pain and suffering, loss of enjoyment of life, etc.